Optimal Intervention in Economic Networks using Influence Maximization Methods: Introduction

 \item We show that similar results extend to a related problem: identifying large failure cascade scenarios.
 We prove that it is NP-hard to find the worst case failure scenarios given a maximum sized aggregate shock to asset values (Theorem~\ref{result:max_shock_hard}).
 Under randomized thresholds, a similar greedy approximation is applicable.

 \item We show two practical consequences of Theorem~\ref{result:max_shock_hard} in Section~\ref{subsec:large_cascades}.
 (1) It is computationally hard to calculate expected values in the economic network.
-(2) Influence maximization algorithms can allow us to find approximate worst case failures, which we suggest can enable efficient importance sampling and stress testing.
+(2) Intervention approximation algorithms can be applied for importance sampling to identify instances that lead to tail events, which can be very valuable applied to stress testing.
+The depth of sampling in the tail can be tailored by choosing a parameter.

 \item We demonstrate a proof-of-concept of optimal intervention approximation applied to economic networks constructed from the World Input-Output Database (Section~\ref{sec:simulation}). \end{enumerate}